Module: Region Similarity#

 )

-The spatial plots below shows the spatial distribution of computed correlations.
+The spatial plots below shows the spatial distribution of computed similarity.

 # link annotations with cell boundaries